On 20th March, 2017 three support services;

 - supporting the introduction of the new model of resource teaching allocation to schools and to develop capacity to meet the needs of students with SEN

 Previously, the role of the Special Education Support Service (SESS) was to enhance the quality of learning and teaching in relation to special educational provision.
 The service co-ordinated, developed and delivered a range of professional development initiatives and support structures for school personnel working with students with special educational needs in mainstream primary and post-primary schools, special schools and special classes.

-The aim of the service, is to enhance the quality of teaching and learning, with particular reference to special educational provision.
-In this regard, the SESS aims to provide a quality service that is inclusive, promotes collaboration and co-operation and provides for equality of access.
+The aim of the service was to enhance the quality of teaching and learning, with particular reference to special educational provision.
+In this regard, the SESS aimed to provide a quality service that was inclusive, promoted collaboration and co-operation and provided for equality of access.
 In order to further articulate these aims and approach, the SESS adopted the following Mission Statement: